Here's how to make your resume an effective marketing document - marketing YOU and your abilities to a prospective employer.

 * bullet points that highlight your accomplishments

-In a four to six line paragraph that starts on the line directly underneath the title of your position, briefly describe the company you work for and your job responsibilities.
+Briefly describe the company you work for and your job responsibilities, in a four to six line paragraph that starts on the line directly underneath the title of your position.
 Say "Led all communications and marketing efforts for Fortune 1000 technology firm (STOCK SYMBOL)" or "Oversaw day to day operations for 45 year old non-profit teaching literacy to adult New Yorkers" or "Managed entire recruiting and on-boarding process for 300 person homeless services agency."

 Use as many numbers as possible to give readers a good idea of the scope and depth of your responsibilities.
 For example, say "oversaw $3.5 million advertising budget" or "supervised team of 12, with four direct reports."